dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 ## Leg 15: Yangjong Kharka to Olangchun Gola

 Tricky trail to follow, especially the first half before the new bridge.
 I suspect this trial will be changing regularly, because it was relatively new (spring 2019).
+Update from Kate (summer 2022): "Deviation - the new trail Dave took is no longer visible.
+We took the old trail further north.
+Very overgrown and difficult to follow.
+The 'new' bridge is still there, but we could not find any trail on the east side of the river.
+Bridge on the route I took is further upstream than the river crossing shown on GPS."
+I've added a new waypoint "North Bridge" showing where Kate found the bridge.

 </div>